Teams Calling Licensing Templates by Customer Profile

 Microsoft Calling Plans (Cloud PSTN)

 Microsoft acts as your carrier.
 Phone numbers, calling capacity, and billing all live inside your M365 tenant.
 Easy to set up, no third-party contracts, and great for straightforward deployments.
 The trade-off is cost at scale — per-user per-month pricing adds up in high-volume environments, and you have less flexibility on number porting and international calling.
+For the full deployment walkthrough, see Microsoft Calling Plans — Full Cloud Deployment Walkthrough.

 Operator Connect

 Microsoft-certified carriers (companies like Calling Tower, Lumen, or Bandwidth) connect their PSTN infrastructure directly to your Teams tenant through a certified API integration.
 You manage numbers and assignments through the Teams Admin Center just like Calling Plans, but the carrier relationship, pricing, and calling plans are negotiated directly with the operator.
 This is the sweet spot for mid-to-large deployments that need more flexibility and volume pricing than Microsoft Calling Plans offer.
+See Operator Connect vs Direct Routing — How to Choose for a Real Customer for a full breakdown of when each option makes sense.

 Direct Routing